arunbaby0/arunbaby.com/_pages/contact.md

 - Expected duration
 - Meeting link

-I'm flexible with schedule changes—just prefer having a concrete plan to start with.
+I'm flexible with schedule changes, just prefer having a concrete plan to start with.

 ---